LopezChris/Autonomous-Car/application/lib/sh-logger/README.md

 ----------
 * Check for open issues or open a new one to start a discussion around a feature idea or a bug.
 * Fork the repository, makie your changes and send a pull request

+Library is built by Jesus Moreno Amor.
+I will make adaptations as needed.